 Aroma: 5.63 – Standard gin kind of smell.
 Smells like trees.

-Manliness: 7.1 – Our issue is that yes it’s really good, yes the bottle is well made, and it has a manly aura to it; however the wanking all over it kind of detracts from the score.
+Honesty: 7.1 – Our issue is that yes it’s really good, yes the bottle is well made, and it has a regal aura to it; however the wanking all over it kind of detracts from the score.

 G & T: 6.375 – Very good solid gin and tonic.